Biology Homework Chapter 10: DNA Structure

 - 10.6 A gene is the instruction set that allows a cell to create specific proteins and enzymes from the twenty available amino acids.
 A single strand of RNA contains the information for one of the strands of DNA in a gene segment.

 - 10.7 Transcription is the process of creating an RNA copy of a DNA strand.
-Every three nucleotides or codon on the strand maps to a specific amino acid, or to a sequence that tells the RNA that it is at the end of a gene.
+Translation is the process of mapping a 3-codon RNA group to a specific amino acid or to a "stop" sequence marking the end of the gene.

 - 10.8 There are only twenty amino acids, but there are 43 = 64 possible combinations of 3 codons, each of which can have one of four possible values.
 In some cases, only one codon maps to a given amino acid; in others, 2, 3 or 4 codons all map to the same amino acid.
 This redundance provides some flexibility and lowers the risk (but does not eliminate it) of a mutation causing the wrong amino acid to be added to a protein chain.